Sanjay Shah: Danish dividend tax fraud charges

 In 2010, in an audit report, the Danish Ministry of Taxation was found to have ignored warnings on multiple occasions of a legal tax loophole concerning dividend tax.
-This was two years before Sanjay Shah's company Solo Capital enabled clients to be paid more than 8 billions of DKK in tax refunds.
+This was two years before Sanjay Shah's company Solo Capital enabled clients to be paid more than 8 billion DKK in tax refunds.
 In June 2018, Denmark's Ministry of Taxation filed a civil claim in the UK High Court of Justice, claiming it had been the victim of fraud, conspiracy, dishonesty and unjust enrichment.

-Since 2015, Shah has been the prime suspect in a case regarding the Danish Government being allegedly defrauded of 12.7 billion DKK (1.65 billion euros) which was exposed in the CumEx-Files.
+Since 2015, Shah has been the prime suspect in a case regarding the Danish Government being defrauded of 12.7 billion DKK (1.65 billion euros) which was exposed in the CumEx-Files.
 Shah was investigated in regards to the case in 2015.
-The alleged tax fraud took place between 2012 and 2015 and is the largest in the history of Denmark.
+The tax fraud took place between 2012 and 2015 and is the largest in the history of Denmark.
 Shah is also the prime suspect in similar alleged tax fraud cases involving more than 200 million euros in Belgium and 65,000 euros (580,000 NOK) in Norway respectively.
-An additional 300 million euros in Belgium and 40 million euros (350 million NOK) in Norway were only stopped, because of warnings from the Danish authorities.
-In addition, he is being investigated since 2016 by Germany and the UK via Eurojust, and by the US Treasury Department, as it is suspected that some of the money were funneled through US pension funds.
+An additional 300 million euros in Belgium and 40 million euros (350 million NOK) in Norway were only stopped because of warnings from the Danish authorities.
+In addition, he is being investigated since 2016 by Germany and the UK via Eurojust, and by the US Treasury Department, as it is suspected that some of the money were funnelled through US pension funds.

 As of December 2016, about 300 million euros had been seized by the Danish police in cooperation with foreign police forces.

 In 2017, two suspected co-conspirators were also charged by the Danish authorities.

 In September 2018, a High Court of Justice judge in London entered a $1.3 billion default judgment against two UK companies, Solo Capital Limited and Elysium Global (UK) Limited, which were no longer in Shah's control, at the behest of the Danish tax agency SKAT.
 The claims against these companies were not defended, hence the default judgment.
 In the same month, finans.dk, a subsidiary of the Jyllands-Posten newspaper, reported that assets in Elysium Global and Elysium Properties, two of Shah's companies, had been frozen. and that Danish authorities have filed cases against him in the Dubai International Financial Centre Courts as well as the Commercial Court in London.

 In 2018, Britain, Germany and the United Arab Emirates had frozen, but not confiscated $660 million in assets belonging to Shah.

 In May 2019, a number of American pension funds agreed to return 1.6 billion DKK (239 million USD) in a related tax-fraud case.
 In September 2019, German North Channel Bank accepted a fine of 110 million DKK for its involvement in a related tax fraud scheme.
 Shah remains the main suspect in the main tax fraud case.